ekrasutzky/Germany-Quiz/README.md

 - Germany's flag colors used in the styling.
 - Score tracking system to keep track of your progress.
 ![score tracking](./assets/images/scorefeedback.jpg)
-- Colorful images to support the correct/incorrect answers.
 - User can create a username for a personalized experience.
 ![bar to log user's name](./assets/images/enteruser.jpg)
 - Immediate feedback on each question.